DanielMartensson/STM32-Computer/README.md

 Updates are comming....

+# TODO

+* Replace the USB hub package.
+It as the wrong article number.
+The correct article number is `USB2514B-AEZC` with `QFN-36` package, not ` 	VQFN-36-E` as it is written in the BOM list
+* Start up Ethernet
+* Start up HDMI
+* Start up USB hub

 # Errata

 In order to make sure that the `OpenSTLinux` will work on `STM32MP151XXAC` processor, one must do the following